arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 digitalWrite(LED_GREEN, STATE); //green
 digitalWrite(LED_BLUE, STATE); //blue
 ```
-These pins are pulled down by default, what this means in practice is that to turn on one of the LEDs, you need to write it to `LOW`, like this:
+These pins are so called active-low, what this means in practice is that to turn on one of the LEDs, you need to write it to `LOW`, like this:

 ```arduino
 digitalWrite(LED_RED, LOW);
 ```

 ## USB HID